What happens if you get coronavirus at work? Experts say it might be hard to prove.

 The workers’ compensation system has a no-fault liability running between employee and employer, making the system more attractive than the lawsuit route, he said.

-Employees in office settings or other setup where multiple entities are involved, such as a landlord or cleaning service, could sue those parties but they’d still have the burden of proving negligence.
+Employees in office settings or other setups where multiple entities are involved, such as a landlord or cleaning service, could sue those parties but they would still have the burden of proving negligence.

 ‘Second epidemic’